 Applicants may switch to a position at another Critical Shortage Facility or eligible school of nursing up until they submit their online application.
 The employment information in the online application must match the information on the Employment Verification Form.
-If an applicant changes workplace facility or school of nursing after submitting an application, the applicant will not be considered for an award.
+If an applicant changes his or her workplace facility or school of nursing after submitting an application, the applicant will not be considered for an award.

-Can I withdraw my application?
+May I withdraw my application?

 The NELRP contract becomes effective on the date that it is countersigned by the Secretary or his/her designee.
 An applicant may withdraw his/her application at any time prior to the Secretary signing the contract and remain eligible to apply for NELRP in the future.
 Once the contract becomes effective, the applicant is obligated to provide two years of full-time service at the facility or school of nursing identified in the application.
-If such applicant fails to commence service on the effective date of the contract, the applicant will be in breach of the contract and will be permanently disqualified from receiving future awards under the NELRP and some other Federal programs.
+If such applicant fails to commence service on the effective date of the contract, the applicant will be in breach of the contract, placed in default, and will be permanently disqualified from receiving future awards under the NELRP and some other Federal programs.

-As soon as the applicant becomes aware that he/she will not be able to commence full-time service at the facility or school of nursing identified in the application, the applicant should submit a request to withdraw the application, in writing, to:
+As soon as the applicant becomes aware that he/she will not be able to commence full-time service at the facility or school of nursing identified in the application, the applicant should submit a request to withdraw the application through the BCRS Program Portal.